-The SEA Scoping Report which was consulted on in December 2017 contained a description of the SEA screening process.
-It concluded that an SEA is required, taking into account a precautionary approach and the unknown outcome of the HRA screening at that time.
+The SEA Scoping Report which was consulted on in February 2021 contained a description of the SEA screening process.
+It concluded that an SEA is required, taking into account a precautionary approach and the unknown outcome of the HRA Stage 1 Screening, and requirements for Stage 2 Appropriate Assessment(s) at that time.

-An HRA screening and WFD compliance assessment has since been undertaken and the outcomes are presented in separate reports.
-The findings of the HRA screening and WFD assessment have informed the SEA.
+An HRA and WFD assessment have since been undertaken and the outcomes are presented in separate reports.
+The findings of the HRA and WFD assessment have informed the SEA.